With entertainment, history, culture and great food, there are plenty of things to do in Hong Kong. All this within

 Food fare in Hong Kong is an eclectic mix of eastern as well as western cuisine.
 Somewhat difficult at times for vegetarians, you can tweak the non-vegetarian dishes to suit your needs.

-Hong Kong street food also displays an interesting array of items such as shark fin soup, fish balls on a stick and soybean curd.
+Hong Kong street food also displays an interesting array of items.
 Check out the cute Snoopy Cafe if you miss your decafs and cappuccinos.

 With distances becoming shorter every day, Hong Kong fits any vacation mold.
 From a honeymoon to a quick weekend getaway, Hong Kong is the perfect destination to pack your holiday with unexpected surprises and unique extravagances.

 If you’re a busy bee and can’t deal with all the planning bit, you should check out this amazing tour – An Introduction to Hong Kong (a 4 Day Tour).
 Apart from having not to worry about all the planning, the best part about this tour is that you travel like a local and get to make a cool bunch of friends.